Relation (database)

-The term relation schema refers to a heading paired with a set of constraints defined in terms of that heading.
+A heading paired with a set of constraints defined in terms of that heading is called a relation schema.
 A relation can thus be seen as an instantiation of a relation schema if it has the heading of that schema and it satisfies the applicable constraints.

 Sometimes a relation schema is taken to include a name.
 A relational database definition (database schema, sometimes referred to as a relational schema) can thus be thought of as a collection of named relation schemas.

 In implementations, the domain of each attribute is effectively a data type and a named relation schema is effectively a relation variable (relvar for short).

 In SQL, a database language for relational databases, relations are represented by tables, where each row of a table represents a single tuple, and where the values of each attribute form a column.

 Examples

 Below is an example of a relation having three named attributes: 'ID' from the domain of integers, and 'Name' and 'Address' from the domain of strings:

 A predicate for this relation, using the attribute names to denote free variables, might be "Employee number ID is known as Name and lives at Address".
 Examination of the relation tells us that there are just four tuples for which the predicate holds true.
-So, for example, employee 102 is known only by that name, Yonezawa Akinori, and does not live anywhere else but in Naha, Okinawa.
+So, for example, employee 102 is known only by that name, Akin, and does not live anywhere else but in Naha, Okinawa.
 Also, apart from the four employees shown, there is no other employee who has both a name and an address.